 - If the transaction's timestamp was moved, the transaction performs a read refresh to see if any values it needed have been changed.
 If the read refresh is successful, the transaction can commit at the pushed timestamp.
 If the read refresh fails, the transaction must be restarted.

 DistSendersends a response indicating as much, which ends up back at the SQL interface.

-COMMITTED.
-Only at this point is the transaction considered committed.
+COMMITTED, the transaction is considered committed.

 DistSenderpropagates any values that should be returned to the client (e.g., reads or the number of affected rows) to the